Nathaniel Mendez-Laing kicks off redemption mission as Wednesday turn it on to pepper Pilgrims

-Sheffield Wednesday 4 Plymouth Argyle 2 - Nathaniel Mendez-Laing starts redemption mission as Owls turn it on
+Sheffield Wednesday vs Plymouth Argyle - Nathaniel Mendez-Laing starts redemption mission as Owls turn it on

 Through the gloom and the doom and the dissenting voices, Sheffield Wednesday put on one of their best performances of the season to hammer fellow playoff hopefuls Plymouth Argyle 4-2.